maduhu/Documentation/Discovery.md

 Using such an architecture it is also possible to host the service at a URL that does not reveal any data about the receiver allowing public discovery systems to be used without compromising the receiver's privacy.

-Example of privacy protecting SPSP recevier URL:
+Example of privacy protecting SPSP receiver URL:
-- tel:+2612345678 - resolves to -> https://ist.ng/ea472-cd5346-87df2h6680 (using a puplic unsecured registry)
+- tel:+2612345678 - resolves to -> https://ist.ng/ea472-cd5346-87df2h6680 (using a public unsecured registry)
-- SPSP session initated at https://ist.ng/ea472-cd5346-87df2h6680 requires authentication
+- SPSP session initiated at https://ist.ng/ea472-cd5346-87df2h6680 requires authentication

 It is assumed that access to the SPSP receiver endpoints will be subject to policies that are designed to protect receiver data privacy (i.e. either not exposed on the public internet or protected behind an effective authorization system)